KittiyaLooknam/Weather-Dashboard/README.md

 # Weather-Dashboard
-A waterher dashboard that diaplays the weather outlook for multip;e cities using the OpenWeather API
+A waterher dashboard that diaplays the weather outlook for multiple cities using the OpenWeather API

 # Description
 This appication is a single-page wather dashboard.
 It was created using HTML, CSS , Javascript ,Bootstrap Css Framework, jQuery and the font-awesome icon pack.
 The application uses JQuery AJAX calls o the open Weather API to obtain weather and UV informtion.
 This dasbard allows the user to in put a desired city, and will persent the user with current weather conditions as well as a five days forecast.